 I live close to England’s second oldest cathedral, which is a privilege.
 I regularly visit Rochester Cathedral, taking in a different feature each time, or just enjoying the the peculiar sense such places give of standing outside time through having witnessed so much of time’s passing.

 It’s a small cathedral, as English cathedrals go, and not an especially decorative one.
 Indeed, a particular part of its appeal are the faint traces it bears of a more decorative past.
 In medieval times, cathedrals were rich in colour.
-The walls and pillars were painted, richly-coloured illustrations adorned every corner, especially in the upper parts of the transept and quire.
+The walls and pillars were painted, brilliant illustrations adorned every corner, especially in the upper parts of the transept and quire.
 Such gaudiness was stripped away by the Reformation, with only ghostly vestiges remaining.
 A medieval ‘Wheel of Life’ painting at the end of the quire is the most startling and complete surviving work, but elsewhere one can see figures only just emerging out of the whitened walls, such as the figure of St Christopher on right-hand pillar closest to the west door, now no more than outline and only detectable if one knows to look, and where.

 On the pillars of the cathedral there are many scratching and carvings to be seen, with names and dates from ages past.
-I’d never given them much thought before now, before thinking wryly of how the defacements of today in time become the treasured records of history.
+I’d never given them much thought before now, only thinking wryly of how the defacements of today in time become the treasured records of history.
 But posters now up in the cathedral, and reports on the site of the Rochester Cathedral Research Guild, reveal that they is there is a whole lot more going on than immediately meets the eye.

 On the west facade (front) of the cathedral, and on the pillars along the nave, are some barely-discernible markings.
 With the guidance provided on nearby posters, one starts to see curves, hoops and circles fainted indented into the stonework.
 It is with some amazement that you learn from the notes provided that the outlines on the west facade (shown at the top of this post) indicate – we are assured – an eagle emblem (of St John), a Palm Sunday scene with donkey, the baptism of Christ, and the Virgin Mary.

 The graffiti served different purposes.
 Those on the west facade indicate an artistic scheme, providing outlines for those who would then create paintings on the exterior of the building.
-Those inside may in some cases have been created by an artist, or a team (given soke similarities in graphic design), but were often the production of members of the congregation.
+Those inside may in some cases have been created by an artist, or a team (given some similarities in graphic design), but were often the production of members of the congregation.
 One pillar has several ships scratched into the stonework, probably for votive reasons, with seafarers (Rochester was a maritime port) praying for safe passage by drawing pictures of their ships.
 These all occur on the one pillar, indicating that there was a shrine nearby to St. Nicholas, patron saint of those in peril on the sea.
 Other pillars have arcs and circles, thought to be symbolic gestures for warding off evil.
 Other graffiti include crosses, heraldic designs, animals, symbols, and human figures.
 While much of the graffiti is religious in intent, it is possible some of it is simply doodling.
 The intent has faded along with the indentations.

 The pillar graffiti would have been carved into painted pillars of red, yellow and green.
 While the upper parts of the cathedral, where the religious ceremonies took place, were formally and richly decorated with paintings and elaborate designs, the nave where the people gathered was plainer in style and clearly viewed as a surface on which it was legitimate for those with a good reason to do so to make marks of their faith on the stonework.
 Perhaps the monks would try to curb such desecration, but the evidence points to the opposite.
 The medieval cathedral was a public surface, inviting you to make your mark.